If you sometimes struggle with your glass painting, there are 3 problems you might need to fix ...

 Suffice it to say, you've done a great job!
 (Tom M.)

-"So why a lump?
-What's wrong with a teaspoonful?"
+"So why a lump of glass paint?
+What's wrong with mixing just a teaspoonful?"

-So 3 problems when you mix a teaspoonful are:
+So 3 problems when you mix a teaspoonful of glass paint are:

 - It dries out quickly on your palette;